NYIT Selected to Participate in Epicenter’s Pathways to Innovation Program

 Complete and submit application materials to the appropriate agencies within required or recommended time frames.

-All incoming undergraduates should complete the Free Application for Federal Student Aid ("FAFSA") for the 2013 - 2014 year.
+All incoming undergraduates should complete the Free Application for Federal Student Aid (FAFSA) for the 2015 - 2016 year.
 Families can use "estimated" tax information to complete the FAFSA form.
 However, you should return and update the FAFSA once you submit your final return to the Internal Revenue Service (IRS).

 Currently enrolled students should complete the FAFSA no later than May 1, 2015 in order to receive priority consideration for all available need-based aid programs for the 2015 - 2016 year.
 New York residents must meet all deadlines set by the New York State Higher Education Services Corporation (HESC) for the Tuition Assistance Program (TAP).